Jackson’s Bay, 1874-1879: Resolutely Untamed

 Bonar told the new immigrants that if they remained in Hokitika they would have to provide for themselves “but, if they went to Jackson’s Bay, the government had built houses for them, and they would get work, as was in the pamphlet which they had, and also fifty acres of land.”

-Later, several other ‘Germans’ living in Hokitika approached the Poles bound for Jackson’s Bay to dissuade them from returning, “as it was no good.”50
+Later, several other ‘Germans’ living in Hokitika approached the Poles bound for Jackson’s Bay to dissuade them from returning, “as it was no good.”51

 It is not clear how the west coast times counted the 56 Poles involved, but the newspaper reported that 24 “statute adults” returned to Hokitika.
 The Osiowski (Osofski, Offsoski) family of seven was among the few who landed in Jackson’s Bay and stayed.
-Several men explored the surroundings and spoke to people on the shore.
-Anna “Zylifski” joined them.
+Several other men and Anna “Zylifski” (Czuglewski) went ashore and spoke to people there.

-It did not take the shakespeare Poles long to confirm what they heard in Hokitika of their compatriots’ wretched lives in Jackson’s Bay: If this was freedom in New Zealand, it seemed worse than the lives they had left behind in Prussian-partitioned northwest Poland.
+It did not take the Poles long to confirm what they heard in Hokitika of their compatriots’ wretched lives in Jackson’s Bay.
+If this was freedom in New Zealand, it seemed worse than the lives they had left behind in Prussian-partitioned northwest Poland.

 The shakespeare Poles’ refusal to land in Jackson’s Bay led to an immediate inquiry chaired by Bonar and Learmonth in Hokitika.